dlr-gtlab/genh5/examples/creating_datatypes.md

 ### Varlen Types

-While an array-type has fixed length, a varlen type can be used for lists each with a variable length.
+Whereas an array-type has a fixed length for each entry, a varlen type can be used for data in which each entry has a varying length.

-The `GenH5::DataType::varlen` method can be used:
+The `GenH5::DataType::varLen()` method can be used:

 ```cpp
 auto type = GenH5::DataType::varlen(GenH5::DataType::Float);